 Factors that can worsen symptoms of heart failure

-- too much salt, fluid, or alcohol in the diet
+- too much , fluid, or l in your diet

 - not taking prescribed heart failure medicines.

 Diagnosis of heart failure